Jose Bautista turns 42 today.

 Happy Birthday, Rajai.

 Randy was a long-time minor leaguer, but he had a good season for our Triple-A Las Vegas team in 2009 (at age 31), hitting .320/.392/.584, which got our interest (considering we were playing Kevin Millar at the time).

 He did get called up in mid-August, hitting .313/.385/.635 in 33 games (Millar hit .223/.311/.363 in 78 games that season).

 Unfortunately, that was the high point of his MLB career.
 He played in 13 games for us in 2010, hitting .150/.150/.275 and was released.

 He’s continued to play.
 He had a season in Japan.
-And he’s played in Mexico and, the past couple of seasons, in the Puerto Rican Winter Leagues.
+And he’s played in Mexico and the Puerto Rican Winter Leagues.

 Happy Birthday, Randy.